 The consolidated results of operations following the completion of the IPO are presented together with the results of operations pertaining to our Predecessor.
 The assets of the Predecessor consisted of mineral interests in oil and natural gas properties in the Permian Basin, which were acquired on September 19, 2013.
-See Note 3-Acquisition.
+See Note 3-Acquisitions.
 The contribution of the Predecessor to the Partnership on June 17, 2014 was accounted for as a combination of entities under common control with assets and liabilities transferred at their carrying amounts in a manner similar to a pooling of interests.
 The Partnership did not own any assets prior to June 17, 2014, the date of the contribution agreement by and among Diamondback, the Predecessor, the General Partner and the Partnership.
 Prior to the IPO, the Predecessor was a wholly owned subsidiary of Diamondback.
-For periods prior to June 17, 2014, the accompanying consolidated financial statements and related notes thereto represent the financial position, results of operations, cash flows and changes in members' equity of the Predecessor and, for periods on and after June 17, 2014, the accompanying consolidated financial statements and related position, results of operations, cash flows and changes in members' equity of the Predecessor and, for periods on and after June 17, 2014, the accompanying consolidated financial position, results of operations, cash flows and related notes thereto represent the financial position, results of the Partnership and its wholly owned subsidiary.
+For periods prior to June 17, 2014, the accompanying consolidated financial statements and related notes thereto represent the financial position, results of operations, cash flows and changes in partners' equity of the Partnership and its wholly owned subsidiary.